Arkansas Alternative Teacher Certification

 Requirements for Alternative Certification

 The minimum requirement for alternative teacher certification in Arkansas is a bachelor’s degree.
 Depending on the pathway to licensure, minimum GPA requirements and content-area coursework may also apply.
+It usually takes at least two years to complete the alternative certification program, which in most cases will lead to professional licensure in the state.

 Types of Alternative Teaching Licenses in Arkansas